Always here

 Our expert Trainers all hold teaching qualifications and have a vast wealth of experience working in Health & Social Care.
 We offer several specialist qualifications for our Teams to equip them with greater knowledge to make life easier and safer for the people we support.
 We’re proud of our Alina Homecare Academy so we know our Care Workers are delivering high quality care.

 The cost of care varies depending on your needs and location.
-After contacting us, our Team will conduct an assessment of the needs to understand what level of support is required.
-If you or your loved one needs round the clock care, Live-in Care for stroke may be the most cost effective option.
+After contacting us, our Team will conduct an assessment of your needs to understand what level of support is required.
+If you or your loved one need round the clock care, Live-in Care for stroke may be the most cost effective option.

 Find your local Alina Homecare Team to discuss our costs in more detail.